AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 div[-ext-contains="/this .* banner/"]
 ```

-> Please note that in this example only a `div` with `id=selected` will be selected, because the next element does not contain any text; `banner` is a part of code, not a text.
+> In this example only a `div` with `id=selected` will be selected, because the next element does not contain any text; `banner` is a part of code, not a text.

 ##### Pseudo-class `:matches-css()`